Greater guinea pig: Description

 A large rodent, the greater guinea pig grows to a total length of 310 mm and weight of 636 g for males and a total length of 303 mm and weight of 537 g for females.
 The dorsal fur is dark agouti brown, and the underparts are reddish brown.
 It is semiaquatic and has membranes joining the toes.

 They have four digits on their front feet, and three digits on their hind feet.
 They are considered to be stocky, with legs that are short relative to their length.
 C. magna does not have canine teeth and instead have a diastema (toothless region) between their incisors and molars.
-Incisors grow continuously, and maintenance requires on gnawing on materials such as wood.
+Incisors grow continuously, and maintenance requires gnawing on materials such as wood.

 This species is both morphologically and genetically similar to Brazilian guinea pigs (Cavia aperea) and Santa Catarina's guinea pigs (Cavia intermedia).
 The Greater guinea pig is the larger out of all three of these species, with wider upper molars and longer digits.

 Its karyotype has 2n = 64 and FN = 128.
 A variant diploid number of 2n = 62 and FN = 104 has been reported in this species, making it the first record of intra-specific chromosomal variation within Caviidae.

 Female genital masculinization has been reported in this species.
 This phenomenon is suspected to be due to pronounced peaks of androstenedione during the second trimester of pregnancy, a period associated with sexual differentiation of the genitalia.